capysquash/pgsquash-engine/ecosystem docs/ECOSYSTEM_COMPLETE_GUIDE.md

 **For Developers**: "Autopilot for your Postgres migrations"

-- Reduce migration files by 60-80%
+- Reduce migration files by 35-50% (standard mode)
-- Cut deployment time by 40-70%
+- Cut deployment time by 30-50%
 - Docker-validated safety guarantees
 - Zero database access required